wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 _Figure 3_

-After hitting a dead-end, it backtracks to Region 1 (visualized as the red arrow going from 7(Q) back to 2(Q)).
-It places the queen in cell 2 in region 1 (shown as 2(Q), colored in green).
+After hitting a dead-end, Spin backtracks to the most recent nondeterministic choice whose other alternatives have not yet been explored.
+In the figure, I illustrate that next unexplored choice as a jump back to an earlier region, shown by the red arrow going from 7(Q) back to 2(Q).
+The red arrow is only a visual aid showing where the search resumes after backtracking; it is not meant to be read as one literal execution step.
+From there, it places the queen in cell 2 in region 1 (shown as 2(Q), colored in green).
 After successfully placing a queen there, it moves on to region 2, where it rejects cell 6 due to a column conflict, and cells 5 and 7 due to diagonal clashes.
 It then selects cell 8.
 In region 3, given all constraints, it places the queen in cell 9, and finally, in region 4, respecting constraints, it finds a valid position at cell 15, thus completing one valid solution in compliance with the row, column, and region constraints (the solved board is shown at the right).

 Now let’s begin working toward a solution in Spin, with the goal of finding all possible solutions to the puzzle.
 We’ll solve it first for a `4x4` grid as it’s simple, and then the same code, with minor changes, would be used to solve it for a `9x9` grid.